 Rafting operators monitor river conditions, especially during the rainy season.
 For beginners, milder rivers like the Ayung River are chosen for calmer conditions, while more experienced rafters can opt for challenging rivers like the Telaga Waja.

-Best Time of Year for a Water Adventure
+Best Time for a Water Adventure

 The best time for rafting a Bali depends on the weather and the river conditions.
 The dry season (April to October) is the most popular time for rafting, as the weather is sunny, and the water levels are perfect for a thrilling but safe experience.
 The wet season (November to March) may result in higher water levels, making the rivers more challenging.
 However, if you’re an experienced rafter, the rainy season can offer a more intense adventure.